-- (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of an electronic communications network; - (b) that application of the Code shall have effect throughout the United Kingdom.
+- (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of an electronic communications network; and - (b) that application of the Code shall have effect throughout England.

 8. This Direction shall take effect on the day it is published.